Client Pay Portal

 Why UI/UX design is crucial to custom software development

-“UI/UX Designers bring the voice of the user to a project,” Dahlenburg explains.
-“And it’s just good business.”
+"UI/UX designers bring the user's voice to a project," Dahlenburg explains.
+"And it's just good business."

-Dahlenburg says good UI/UX is profitable, whereas bad UI/UX is expensive because users are less likely to accomplish their goals, which means you’re less likely to have conversions.
+Dahlenburg says good UI/UX is profitable, while bad UI/UX is expensive because users are less likely to accomplish their goals with a cluttered product that does more harm than good.
+You're less likely to have conversions if your product doesn't fulfill its service promise.

-“Good UI/UX increases your brand loyalty, fuels engagement, and increases traffic and return users,” says Dahlenburg.
-“If you have a poorly designed interface, and it’s confusing and frustrating, you’re going to lose customers, and ultimately, you’re not going to achieve the business outcomes you’re looking for.”
+"Good UI/UX increases your brand loyalty, fuels engagement, and increases traffic and return users," says Dahlenburg.
+"If you have a poorly designed interface that's confusing and frustrating, you'll lose customers.
+Without customers, you won't achieve the business outcomes you want."

 Author